picrin-scheme/picrin/README.md

 - make `Makefile`

-	Change directory to `build` then run `cmake` to create Makefile.
+	Change directory to `build` then run `ccmake` to create Makefile.
 Once `Makefile` is generated you can run `make` command to build picrin.

 		$ cd build
-        $ cmake ..
+        $ ccmake ..

-	Actually you don't necessarily need to move to `build` directory before running `cmake` (in that case `$ cmake .`), but I strongly recommend to follow above instruction.
+	Actually you don't necessarily need to move to `build` directory before running `ccmake` (in that case `$ ccmake .`), but I strongly recommend to follow above instruction.

 - build